Phased Progressive Learning with Coupling-Regulation-Imbalance Loss for Imbalanced Data Classification: Experiments

-In addition, phased progressive mixup (PPmix), basic Mix up \cite{27}, Manifold mixup \cite{36} and Remix \cite{28} are tested based on CE loss.
-The performance of mixup methods is further tested in combination with RW, DRW and PPW.
-As can be seen in Fig.\,\ref{fig3}, PPmix alone does not work particularly well but outperforms Remix when used in combination with DRW or PPW.
-At the same time, regarding the combination with various mixup methods, the PPW used in this study performs significantly better than DRW and the PPmix+PPW obtains the best performance.
+In addition, phased progressive mixup (PPmix), Mix up \cite{zhang2017mixup}, Manifold mixup \cite{verma2019manifold}, and Remix \cite{chou2020remix} are tested based on the CE loss on the Imbalanced CIFAR datasets.
+The performance of the mixup methods is further tested in combination with RW, DRW, and PPW.
+As can be seen in (Figure. \ref{fig6}), PPmix alone does not perform particularly well, but it outperforms Remix when used in combination with DRW or PPW.
+At the same time, the PPW used in this study performs significantly better than DRW when combining different mixing methods, and PPmix+PPW performs best.

-\subsection{Performance Test of CRI Loss}
+\subsection{Performance test of CRI loss}

-Models are trained that adopt different loss functions on the original CIFAR-10 and CIFAR-100, and their top-1 validation accuracy is shown in the second part of Table\,\ref{table1}.
-It should be noted that the RW, RS and other methods for dealing with imbalance problems are not used during the training process.
-It can be clearly observed that the proposed coupling-regulation-imbalance (CRI) loss performs better than CE loss, Focal loss and LDAM loss.
-These results verify the efficiency for performance improvement through the regulation of the classification difficulty imbalance and suppression of the resultant loss of outliers.
+The second part of Table \ref{table3} shows the top-1 validation accuracy of models using different loss functions on the original CIFAR-10 and CIFAR-100 datasets.
+Only different loss functions are used during the training process instead of a combination with RW, RS, etc. methods.
+It can be observed that the proposed coupling-regulation-imbalance (CRI) loss performs better than the CE loss, Focal loss, and LDAM loss.
+These results confirm the effectiveness of improving performance by addressing the classification difficulty imbalance and mitigating the resulting loss of outliers.

-To further verify the generality of the CRI loss, the performance of head classes (1,200+ images per class), medium classes (200-1,200 images per class) and tail classes (less than 200 images per class) of CIFAR10-LT-IF100 are evaluated.
-As can be seen in Fig.\,\ref{fig4}, although it dropped by $0.7\%$ on the head classes, the performance of CRI loss on the medium and tail classes increased by more than $1.4\%$ and $10\%$ compared to that of CE loss.
-In addition, LDAM loss perform similar to the CRI loss in the head classes, but worse in the medium and tail classes.
+To further demonstrate the generality of the CRI loss, we evaluate the performance of the head classes (1,200+ images per class), medium classes (200-1,200 images per class), and tail classes (less than 200 images per class) of CIFAR10-LT-IF10, CIFAR10-LT-IF50, and CIFAR10-LT-IF100.
+As shown in Figure. \ref{fig7}, compared to models using the CE loss on CIFAR10-LT-IF10, although the accuracy of the head classes decreases by $0.3\%$, the performance of the CRI loss on the medium and tail classes improves by $0.2\%$ and $2.2\%$, respectively.
+Similarly, for CIFAR10-LT-IF50, the performance of the CRI loss decreases by $0.3\%$ in the head classes, but increases by $0.8\%$ and $3.2\%$ in the medium and tail classes compared to the CE loss.
+For CIFAR10-LT-IF100, although it decreases by $0.7\%$ on the head classes, the performance of the CRI loss on the medium and tail classes increases by more than $1.4\%$ and $10\%$ compared to the CE loss.
+In addition, LDAM loss and Focal loss perform similarly to the CRI loss in the head classes, but worse in the medium and tail classes.